-Inside the stand, Onok use two different coloured panels, a red and blue, to show the ambient effect of background colours on illuminated product displays.
-We also like how Onok have used different transparencies of infill panel, meaning some panels become opaque as the light travels through.
+Inside the stand, Onok uses two different coloured panels, red and blue, to show the ambient effect of background colours on illuminated product displays.
+We also like how Onok has used different transparencies of infill panels, meaning some panels become opaque as the light travels through.

 Taking a similar approach to Onok, Nintendo surrounded their stand in fabric and applied light at both the top and bottom.
 Nintendo cleverly applied different optics to each bank of LED lighting: The lighting at the bottom of the fabric creates a wall-wash effect – spreading the direction of light evenly over the surface, which looks incredibly effective when you see the range of colours Nintendo used around the perimeter of the display.